Maia Hirsch

 Research Interests:

-Ultimately, I aim to pioneer wearable technology as a medium for connection, expression, and innovation—reshaping how humans interact with their clothing and their world.
+Ultimately, I aim to advance wearable technology as a medium for interaction, connection, and expression, contributing to a future where clothing serves as an active interface between humans and their environment.

 Outreach:

-I was featured in a national campaign by Panama’s First Lady during the World Robotics Olympics 2023, empowering young women to pursue STEM careers.
-Through public speaking, social media, and interactive exhibits, I aim to highlight how engineering can transform lives and inspire the next generation of innovators.
+I have also participated in national outreach initiatives, including a campaign led by the First Lady of Panama during the World Robotics Olympics 2023, aimed at encouraging young women to pursue STEM careers.
+Through public speaking, social media, and interactive exhibits, I aim to demonstrate how engineering can be both impactful and creative, and to inspire the next generation of innovators.

 Publication Venue: ACM/IEEE International Conference on Human-Robot Interaction